UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

     loss = loss_fct(logits.view(-1, self.num_labels), labels.view(-1))
 ```

-The `forward()` method will return model predictions as logits and additionally the loss if labels are provided.
+The `forward()` method will return model predictions as logits and, if labels are provided, also return the loss.

 ```python
 output = (logits,)